EL-BID/Building-Detection/README.md

-# Raster Vision Building Segmentation for IDB
+# Raster Vision Building Classificatoion for IDB

 ## Description and Context
 This repo contains code for running a [Raster Vision](https://github.com/azavea/raster-vision) experiment to train a model to segment buildings in three cities in Latin America: